 Subscription solutions revenue consists primarily of platform subscription fees from all plans.
 It also includes recurring professional services and sales of SSL certificates.
 Subscription solutions are charged monthly, quarterly, or annually for our customers to sell their products and process transactions on our platform.
 Subscription solutions are generally charged per online store and are based on the store's subscription plan.
-Monthly subscription fees for Pro and Enterprise plans are adjusted if a customer's gross merchandise volume or orders processed are outside of specified plan thresholds on a trailing twelve-month basis.
-Subscription solution fees are recognized over time on a ratable basis over the customer's agreed-upon term beginning on the date the solution is made available to the customer.
+Monthly subscription fees for Pro and Enterprise plans are adjusted if a customer's gross merchandise volume or orders processed are above specified plan thresholds on a trailing twelve-month basis.
+We have determined we meet the variable consideration allocation exception and therefore recognize fixed monthly fees and any overages as revenue in the month they are earned.